VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

         ``python ./scripts/install-agent.py -s examples/MatLabAgent_v2 -c examples/MatLabAgent_v2/config --start``

 5. Run the below command and make a note of the server key.
-This required in configuring the stand alone agent on windows.
+This is required for configuring the stand alone agent on windows.
+(This is run on the linux machine)

         ``volttron-ctl auth serverkey``

+6. The agent can be started with the ``vctl start <uuid>`` command.

+   To load a new configuration or to change the current configuration enter:
+   ``vctl config store <agent vip identity> config <path\to\configfile>``

-6. Whenever there is a change in the configuration in the config store, or whenever the agent starts, the commands will be sent.
-The output in the log should look similar to this:
+   Whenever there is a change in the configuration in the config store, or whenever the agent starts, the commands will be sent.
+As long as the standalone agent has been started and is listening to the appropriate toping, the output in the log should look similar to this:

         .. code::